The Best Programming Languages To Learn First As A Beginner

 The result of this is a lot of jobs are available with these languages, as companies need to hire developers to help maintain their existing code and help them write new code to create new features and projects.

-It also means that there is very likely to still be a lot of jobs available for people that know Python or JavaScript for many years to come.
+It also means that there it's very likely to still be a lot of jobs available for people that know Python or JavaScript for many years to come.

 For example